 The Fannin County Auditor's department will retain employee information in a master, individual personnel file.
 This file will include all pertinent employment documents such as resume, application, I-9's, as well as, records concerning performance, discipline and compensation.
+Elected/Appointed Officials and Department Heads may retain employee files but anything in a departmental file must be copied sent to Auditor's Office for filing in the employee's master file.

 It is important that the personnel records of Fannin County be accurate at all times.
-In order to avoid issues, compromising your benefit eligibility or having W2's returned, Fannin County requests employees to promptly notify the appropriate personnel representative (Auditor's Department) of any change in name, home address, telephone number, marital status, number of dependents, or of any other pertinent information.
+In order to avoid issues, compromising your benefit eligibility or having W2's returned, Fannin County requests employees to promptly notify the appropriate personnel representative (Auditor's Office) of any change in name, home address, telephone number, marital status, number of dependents, or of any other pertinent information.
 This will be done by the employee logging into ESS (Employee Self Service) and making the appropriate changes.